liujb0319/Fountain/README.md

 # Known Issues/To Do List

-* Undo and Redo functions don't exist yet for painting.
-I know about this one and it's a real problem so I'm devoting quite a bit of attention to it.
 * Add existing map underlay/overlay to make tracing easier.
 * Add generator scripts.
 * Change file markup so a more extensible format to accomodate changes to document layout.